🚚 FREE SHIPPING on orders over €50 🚚

 • Shows seasonal skin changes

-• Experiences environmental exposure that can’t be fully avoided
+• Experiences sensistivity environmental exposure that can’t be fully avoided

-If your cat is experiencing a sudden flare-up, intense itching, open skin lesions, or clear discomfort, please refer to our Acute Allergy Support guide instead.
+If your cat is experiencing a sudden flare-up, intense itching, open skin lesions, or clear discomfort, please refer to our Acute itching guide instead and consult your veterinarian.

 A Step-By-Step Guide for Cat Owners